dogmatiq/sqltest/README.md

 It is only intended for use as a test dependencies for projects within the Dogmatiq organization.

-The primary feature is the `OpenTemporary()` function which creates a temporary database that can be discarded at the end of each test.
+The primary feature is the `NewDatabase()` function which creates a temporary database that can be discarded at the end of each test.

 ## Database Products